Theta-Limited/OpenAthena-Legacy-Python/README.md

 ```

-`direction` and `sum of squares` are debug output and can be ignored during normal operation
+`sum of squares` is debug output and can be ignored during normal operation

 `deltax` is the factor of change in position East/West in meters per iteration